A Look at Quinnipiac Assignment 11 – ICM 527 – Continuing Program Evaluation

 Relating it all back to the ILSC

 For the Institute for Life Sciences Collaboration, deciding what to measure, and to make sure it is being accurately measured, are important steps to take.
-While it is pretty easy to count website visitors using Google Analytics or the like, a better measurement is actual engagement like blog comments, Facebook comments and shares, and LinkedIn comments.
+It is pretty easy to count website visitors using Google Analytics or the like.
+But a better measurement is actual engagement like blog comments, Facebook comments and shares, and LinkedIn comments.
 This will tie directly to awareness objectives.

 Measurements of the campaign reaching donors could be a look at the number of visits to a donations page.
 It would also be the percentages of site visitors who went all the way through the online donations funnel.
 Knowing where they stop (if a visit does not lead to a donation) would be extremely helpful information to have.